SJAIN281094/tmn-ToastModalNotify/README.md

 ## TMN (Toast-Modal-Notify)

-This Project Have Tost, Modal and Push-Notification
+This Project Have Toast, Modal and Push-Notification

 ### `Toast Types:`
 1.Success <Toast.Success />